 Various types of wood were employed in the construction of soban tables, including gingko, pine, zelkova tree, maple, jujube, and linden.
 Gingko wood, in particular, was favored for its lightness and durability, making it less susceptible to humidity-related issues.
 These types of wood were sourced from the local areas where carpenters worked.

 In some cases, soban tables were also fashioned from zelkova wood, known for its beautiful grain, and pine wood, which was readily available.
-Aside from their primary use as dining tables, soban tables served multiple purposes, such as functioning as writing desks, small altars for prayers, or platforms for burning incense.
+Pine wood was used to make the legs in particular on Haejuban’s for which side legs were made by carving it.
+From their primary use as dining tables, soban tables served multiple purposes, such as functioning as writing desks, small altars for prayers, or platforms for burning incense.

 Koreans traditionally sit on the floor, which is especially important during harsh winters to stay close to the heated floor.
 As a result, food had to be transported from the kitchen to various rooms within the house, often involving the crossing of a small yard.